clydeatdlsu/nsight/README.md

 # Nsight
-A Deep Learning Night Time Vehicle Inference
+A Deep Learning Inference on Night Time Vehicles